farhannysf/global-thermonuclear-strike/README.md

 # Features
 At the moment, this simulation only models:

-* Static blast effect modelling of a single Mk-4 RV with 100 kT W76 mod 0 (W76-0) warhead detonation out of 8 possible RVs in MIRV payload of one UGM-133 Trident II D-5 ballistic missile and without multiple configuration possibilities of a warhead (variable yield)
+* Static blast effect of a single Mk-4 RV with 100 kT W76 mod 0 (W76-0) warhead detonation out of 8 possible RVs in MIRV payload of one UGM-133 Trident II D-5 ballistic missile and without multiple configuration possibilities of a warhead (variable yield)

 * Fixed detonation altitude, airburst at 750m AGL